yostane/openidc_intro/README.md

-﻿# Open ID Connect and OAuth 2 and for the complete beginner
+﻿# Open ID Connect and OAuth 2 for the complete beginner

 ![Logo](assets/openid-logo-wordmark.png)